Payment Transactions

 function from theAlgodClient

-function to ensure the transaction is successful - Print the transaction ID for reference on an explorer like allo.info, https://testnet.explorer.perawallet.app/, https://www.blockpack.app/#/explorer/home, or https://app.dappflow.org/explorer/home
+class - Print the transaction ID for reference on an explorer like allo.info, https://testnet.explorer.perawallet.app/, https://www.blockpack.app/#/explorer/home, or https://app.dappflow.org/explorer/home

 In the Algorand SDKs, when we want to reference an amount of Algo, that amount needs to be in a format called "Microalgo"; Microalgo is essentially an amount of Algo times 1,000,000.
 Meaning that 1 Algo would be 1,000,000 Microalgo, and the transaction fee of 0.001 Algo is 1,000 Microalgo.